-Take your monthly net income, and subtract your monthly giving and typical monthly spending.
+Take your monthly net income and subtract your monthly giving and typical monthly spending.
 Divide this amount by your monthly income to get a percentage total.
 Understanding your net worth can help you find financial peace.

 Example: Someone has an income of $5,000 per month.
 In an average month, after taxes, ordinary living expenses, and baseline giving are taken care of, $500 is left over. $500 / $5,000 = 10% cash flow margin.